 Child Performance Licence

 Child performance licence is required for all working children in the entertainment industry.
-Here at Lacara child model and talent agency we will offer you help and guidance in obtaining a child performance licence.

 - Part 1 of licence form (client to complete)

-- Part 2 of licence form
+- Part 2 of licence form (parent to complete)

-- Signed self certified medical declaration
+- Signed self certified medical declaration (parent to complete)

 - 2x passport photographs